RUCAIBox/RecSysDatasets/conversion_tools/usage/MovieLens.md

 pip install -r requirements.txt
 ```

-2.Download the MovieLens dataset and extract the dataset file.
+2.**Download the MovieLens dataset and extract the dataset file.**
 (If you have already done this, please move to the step 3.)

-Here we process all of 3 datasets, and you can download corresponding dataset according to your neads.
+Here we process all of 4 datasets, and you can download corresponding dataset according to your neads.

 ```
 wget http://files.grouplens.org/datasets/movielens/ml-100k.zip